Batsuit: Utility belt and other equipment

-Batman's suit with the utility belt showing various compartments.
-Art by Art by Mikel Janín.

-Batman's utility belt is his most characteristic prop, much like Wonder Woman's Lasso of Truth, or Green Lantern's ring.
+Batman's utility belt is his most characteristic prop.
 The exact contents of this belt are not known because Batman usually changes it to suit his needs.
 Batman's enemies are especially interested in the utility belt as they believe it will give them an advantage over him, but the belt's compartments are locked and only Batman knows how to open them.
-There have been a few instances where the security has been bypassed: in the Justice League episode "Injustice for All", Lex Luthor managed to open the belt by subjecting it to intense electrical shocks and in an episode of The Batman "The Cat and the Bat" Catwoman stole Batman's utility belt and managed to open the capsules.
 The utility belt is depicted as having defense mechanisms such as electric shock, locks, marker paint, or stun gas in order to prevent tampering.
 The belt is almost always yellow in color, and the look of the belt is usually depicted as having either capsule-like cylinders or military style pouches to store his equipment in.
 Following DC's 2016 initiative DC Rebirth, Batman's utility belt is depicted as being a black and yellow flat, compartmentalized belt.